 Other accommodation options near São Bento and Aliados

 The studios and apartments at this 4-star aparthotel are modern, bright and colourful.
-Literally just a few steps from São Bento train station it’s an ideal location to base yourself.
+Literally just a few steps from São Bento train station, making them extremely convenient for exploring the city or catching a train further afield.
 Although in the heart of the city the sound insulation is first class and you can witness the bustling city from a balcony.
-See dates.

 Bolhão and Santo Ildefonso